SpellholdStudios/Expanded_Thief_Stronghold/README.md

 - Added native BG2:EE and EET compatibility
     - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
     - Added `ADD_JOURNAL` entries.
-    - Removed items' usability restriction flags in items descriptions for EE games with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function.
+    - Restored items' usability restriction flags in descriptions for original games and removed them for EE games with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function.
     - Provided accurate sized NPC portraits for EE games.
 - Replaced old portraits with PPE ones to insure compatibility with EE games (it was impossible to resize the original ones), and gave Mae'Var and Kumuzu their PPE portraits.
 - Replaced .wav sound clips with .ogg files, rewrote their installation procedure with WeiDU's built-in `HANDLE_AUDIO` function, and provided localized missing sound clips only when needed.